Catherine Ashton: Later phase as EU High Representative

 The tone of public comment on Ashton's performance in office was subsequently to be influenced especially by her contributions to negotiations over Kosovo and Iran.
 In October 2013, Der Spiegel wrote of her:But now the 57-year-old baroness is suddenly at the center of world diplomacy.
 And whenever she is mentioned, she earns praise for her hard-nosed negotiating skills, her stamina and her diplomatic talents.
 It is said that U.S. Secretary of State John Kerry has much faith in her.
-"She is discrete and perceptive, but also tenacious.
+"She is discreet and perceptive, but also tenacious.
 That makes her an ideal negotiator", says Alexander Graf Lamsdorff, the head of Germany's business-friendly Free Democratic Party (FDP) in the European Parliament and a member of its Committee on Foreign Affairs.

 One of the critics of Ashton's appointment came to concede her effectiveness in office.
 In September 2013, Peter Oborne, the chief political commentator of The Daily Telegraph, wrote:Well, let's admit we were all completely wrong.
 It is now obvious that Catherine Ashton has been a success.
 In her unobtrusive but determined way, she can boast real achievement.
 Last year a peace deal was struck between Serbia and Kosovo.
 Nobody had thought it possible.
 It was a massive step towards healing ancient hatreds and building economic prosperity.
 It was brokered by Baroness Ashton....
 I have never met Baroness Ashton but I guess that one of her secrets is that she keeps her head down, does not flaunt her ego, and allows others to take the credit.
 It takes little imagination to envisage how a male politician from any of the main parties would have exploited the Kosovo peace-deal, or the Morsi visit.
 She just kept her head down and quietly got on with her job.

 In July 2014, as discussions took place on the selection of Ashton's successor, Paul Taylor of Reuters wrote in The New York Times, as part of a larger critique of the political nature of appointments to the European Commission:While Ms. Ashton had some successes, brokering a first accord between Serbia and Kosovo and leading negotiations for an interim nuclear deal between Iran and world powers, critics say she has too often been missing in action closer to home.

 Reflecting on her record, in July 2014, Adam Boulton in the UK's Sunday Times concluded: